Uberspace/lab/source/guide_goatcounter.rst

 .. tag_list::

-Goatcounter_ s an open source web analytics platform available as a free donation-supported hosted service or self-hosted app.
+Goatcounter_ is an open source web analytics platform available as a free, donation-supported hosted service or self-hosted app.

 It aims to offer easy to use and meaningful privacy-friendly web analytics as an alternative to Google Analytics or Matomo.